 Some lucky people get it right in puberty.
 I didn't.

 In many languages, people are referred to as madam, lady, mister, sir, ma'am and what not.
-I think it's gross to refer to people by the appearance of their external genitals and sexual characteristics.
+I think it's gross to refer to people by the appearance of their external genitals and sexual characteristic

 There isn't really anything wrong with me; I don't really have "issues".
 I am myself and am not harming anyone by doing that.
 It's the other people who have "issues" and are in need of therapy for not accepting or even just tolerating me or letting me be what I am.
 I resent that I had to go through so much trouble to find out about any of the gender issues when it could be as open as "the differences between boys and girls".
 I'd have liked this all to be taught in school.
 I'd have liked to see it all in everyday life.